 (Have this prayer on a poster on the wall and as a handout for the students to pray along with you and take home with them.
-This variation of an Old Catholic Traveler's Prayer reminds us of the journey we are on as young people.
+It is a variation of an Old Catholic Traveler's Prayer to be said before beginning the journey.
+Remind the students that as they grow up, they are on a kind of journey through life.
+Each time they leave their own home or their own room to go out on their own, they are traveling.
+Prayer can help prepare them for the journey and guide them along the way.)

 My holy Angel Guardian,

 Ask the Lord to bless the journey that I undertake,

 That it may benefit the health of my soul and body;

 That I may reach its end,

 And that, returning safe and sound,

 I may find my family in good health.

 Guard, guide and preserve us throughout the day and night.

-Amen